The Upright Go 2 ($79–$99) earns our top SHE Posture Training Score — its back-mounted sensor provides the most precise slouch detection in this.

 - BackTone app for iOS and Android

 The BackTone Posture Trainer earns a 7.4/10 consensus score.
 Its value proposition is straightforward: smart posture vibration feedback at the lowest price point in this guide's sensor category.
-PCMag evaluated it as the best entry-level smart posture corrector for first-time buyers who want to test whether vibration-based correction works for them before investing in a more capable system like the Upright Go 2 or NAMU.
+PCMag evaluated it as the best entry-level smart posture corrector for first-time buyers who want to test whether vibration-based correction works for them before investing in a more capable system like the Upright Go 2 or Mrisata Intelligent Posture Corrector.

 The 2-week battery life is the strongest practical advantage over daily-charged alternatives.
 Users who consistently forget to charge wearables report higher device usage retention with BackTone than with devices needing daily or every-few-days charging.
 The clip design attaches to collar or bra strap — no adhesive tabs, no consumable cost.
 The vibration calibration is manual (you set the sensitivity threshold in the app), which is a slight learning curve but also means you can tune it to your specific posture baseline rather than relying on factory defaults.

 The tradeoff is app depth.
-BackTone's app shows basic session time and vibration event count, but lacks the trend visualization and structured training programs found in Upright or NAMU.
+BackTone's app shows basic session time and vibration event count, but lacks the trend visualization found in Upright or the comfortable all-day neck-wear approach of the Mrisata.
 For users who want coaching structure, BackTone underdelivers.
 For users who want simple vibration reminder technology at the lowest possible price, it delivers what it promises.

 What We Love